qnblackcat/AltStore/index.md

 -------
 ## _What is this?_

-👉 This is my AltStore repo :package:.
-It contains all of my tweaked apps, such as:
+👉 This is my AltStore repo :package: It contains all of my tweaked apps, such as:
 - [uYouPlus](https://github.com/qnblackcat/uYouPlus/)
 - [CercubePlus](https://github.com/qnblackcat/CercubePlus/)
 - [BHTwitterPlus](https://github.com/qnblackcat/BHTwitter-Plus_Sideloaded/)